Nicaragua Bucket List: Amazing Places to Visit in Nicaragua

 This small, southwestern city also has beautiful beaches and infinite things to do, including shopping local products and sampling traditional food.

 The Emerald Coast between El Astillero and Tola is considered the most beautiful on the island.
-Straddling the Pacific Ocean, the beach is home to two of Nicaragua’s most popular surfing spots – Popoyo and Colorado.
+Straddling the Pacific Ocean, the beach is home to two of Nicaragua’s most famous surfing spots – Popoyo and Colorado.

 Despite facing the ferocious Pacific Ocean, the waves here are gentle and calm.